jonathan-poole/qs-admin-guide/docs/system_planning/review_architecture_scale_plan.md

 The goal is to have documented Qlik architecture diagrams of n and n+1 deployments*, as well as an understanding of high-level architectural concepts within Qlik.

+\* n refers to the current deployment, while n+1 refers to an anticpated state of the next deployment.

 This is integral for:

 - understanding the deployment and how it is laid out